machinetranslate/machinetranslate.org/events/wmt08.md

 | → German | `RBMT4` | 0.748 |
 | → Spanish | `RBMT4` | 0.754 |

-The results were determined with [yes or no constituent judgements](wmt.md#yes-or-no-constituent-judgements), the acceptability score.
+The results were determined with a [yes or no constituent judgement](wmt.md#yes-or-no-constituent-judgement), the acceptability score.

-It measures the percent of a system translation that was judged to be acceptable.
+It measures the per cent of a system translation that was judged to be acceptable.

 #### → English